jeffijoe/jQuery-Validator/README.md

         - [function] onFieldValidated(field, passed, invalidObject)
         Callback function that gets called once per field validation.
         "passed" represents its validation result.
 True if the field passed validation, false if not.
-If passed is false, an invalidInput is also passed.
             - [object] field: jQuery object representing the field that was being validated.